AmitzurG/Bank/README.md

 - The second screen contains stocks information of the bank which has been clicked on.
 - The stocks information is from the network, using Alphavantage API.
 - Clicking on "INTERVAL" on the second screen actionbar enables to change the time interval of the information.
-- Clicking on the chart icon on the second screen actionbar navigates ti the third screen.
+- Clicking on the chart icon on the second screen actionbar navigates to the third screen.
 - The third screen contains graphes of the stock.
 - Clicking on "DATA" on the third screen actionbar enables to choose the graphs of which information to show.